jaym21/CryptoWatch/README.md

 ## Features
 - CryptoWatch helps you track prices of over 1000 cryptocurrencies.
 - Get latest news in cryptocurrency space and view the full article without leaving the application.
-- Track historical prices of currency for 1 day, 7 days, 30 days, 6 months and 1 year using line chart.
+- Evaluate historical prices of currency for 1 day, 7 days, 30 days, 6 months and 1 year using line chart.
 - Get the market cap, circulating supply, max supply, price change and volume change within 24hours of all currencies.
 - Currencies can be added to four different watchlists to keep track of invested or interested currencies quickly.